 There are presently no Lyme disease vaccines on the U.S. market.

-Moderna has two HIV vaccine candidates in the works in preclinical development: mRNA-1644 and mRNA-1574.
+Moderna has multiple prophylactic HIV vaccine candidates in the works in preclinical development: mRNA-1644 and mRNA-1574.

 Researchers have long suspected that mRNA could be a promising platform for oncology.
 Indeed, efforts investigating the promise of the technology for cancer are ramping up.

 Last year, researchers at the Mayo Clinic announced promising data from using mRNA technology in conjunction with immunotherapy.
 “We found that by introducing mRNA in immune cells, it is possible to produce useful proteins to improve their anti-tumor activity without attempting to change the genome itself,” Dr. Haidong Dong, a professor of immunology at the Mayo Clinic.